Nethram/callblaster/README.md

 Config section:

-This section helps you to set call interval and two destination extensions and related context.
+This section helps you to set call interval and two destination contexts and extensions.
 During callblasting your listener will be prompted to choose 1 or 2 and connected to chosen destination.
 Here you are setting these two destinations.

 Upload and make Calls: